raphaelpreston/Pantri/README.md

 	modified:   SUBMODULE_PATH (new commits)
 ```
-Just git add, commit, and push it.
-(The submodule path can be found in .gitmodules)
+Just git add, commit, and push it (the submodule path can be found in .gitmodules).
+Anyone who has updated their submodules according to the instructions above can do this.
+In the grand scheme of themes the main repo's pointers being out of date doesn't actually affect anything.
 ```
 git add <SUBMODULE_PATH>
 git commit -m "submodule <SUBMODULE_PATH> updated"